murraysilber/dotfiles/nvim.old/.config/nvim/README.md

 Below you can find OS specific install instructions for Neovim and dependencies.

-After installing all the dependencies continue with the [Install Kickstart](#Install-Kickstart) step.

 #### Windows Installation

 <details><summary>Windows with Microsoft C++ Build Tools and CMake</summary>